 Quick shout out to a wonderful blog I found that gives fantastic synopses for each volume of the Pan Series if you’re unfamiliar; Pandaemonian – Scribbles on the Pan Book of Horror Stories Collection.
 I even contacted the author of my all time favourite Pan horror story, and was surprised not only with the author’s youth, but also his perfectly normal and friendly reply, which contrasted strongly with his frankly disgusting, amazing tale!

-If you fancy a read you can buy the chapbook direct from Rainfall’s Chapbook site; please let me know if you have any problems with ordering.
+If you fancy a read you can buy the chapbook direct from Rainfall’s Chapbook site; let me know if you have any problems and I’ll link you up.